 Hormonal changes leave you feeling tired and fatigued all the time.
 Exhaustion and sleepiness are early signs of being pregnant.
-It is normal to feel tired after doing even small chores, during pregnancy.
-Progesterone levels are to be blamed for an increased tendency to sleep and will last through the entire first trimester.
-The body also starts to produce more blood to support the growing foetus, which results in increased exhaustion.
+It is normal to feel tired after doing even small chores during pregnancy.
+Progesterone levels are to be blamed for an increased tendency to sleep and it will last through the entire first trimester.
+The body also starts producing more blood to support the growing foetus, which results in increased exhaustion.
 This can be countered with a healthy diet, rich in minerals, vitamins, iron, and plenty of fluids.

-Nausea or vomiting, a very common symptom, often called “morning sickness,” is a prominent symptom and could indicate that you are pregnant.
-You might start to feel uneasy and experience nausea, 4-6 weeks after conception.
+Nausea or vomiting, a very common symptom, often called ‘morning sickness‘, is a prominent symptom and could indicate that you are pregnant.
+You might start feeling uneasy and may experience nausea, 4-6 weeks after conception.
 Due to a rise in the levels of oestrogen and progesterone, you could wake up every day and feel the need to vomit.
 Nausea need not necessarily happen in the morning.
-It could appear anytime, last all through the day, and stick around through all trimesters.
-About 80% of pregnant women are afflicted with nausea in the initial weeks of pregnancy, before a missed period.
+It could appear anytime, last throughout the day, and stick around through all the trimesters.
+About 80% of pregnant women are afflicted with nausea in the initial weeks of pregnancy before a missed period.
 The severity of morning sickness or nausea symptoms vary in different women, but 50% of pregnant women feel nauseated within six weeks of pregnancy or even earlier.

 Pregnancy hormones play a major role in making you crave your favourite food and may also cause an aversion to certain smells.
 Sudden and heightened sensitivity to smells, pungent tastes, and food aversions, occur during the initial weeks after conception and may or may not last through the entire pregnancy.
 Some mothers-to-be even lose their appetite before they miss their periods.

 7. Bloating and a Feeling of Tightness